cloudflare/chanfana/docs/pages/advanced-user-guide/openapi-schema-customizations.md

-### 4. Core openapi schema customizations
+# OpenAPI schema customizations

-Besides adding a schema to your endpoints, its also recomended you customize your schema.
+Besides adding a schema to your endpoints, its also recommended you customize your schema.
 This can be done by passing the schema argument when creating your router.
 All [OpenAPI Fixed Fields](https://swagger.io/specification/#schema) are available.